 If the Final Separation were determined not to qualify for non-recognition of gain and loss, Ashland Global shareholders could be subject to tax.
-In this case, each Ashland Global shareholder who receives Valvoline common stock in the Final Separation would generally be treated as receiving a distribution in an amount equal to the fair market value of the Valvoline common stock received, which would generally result in (i) a taxable dividend to the Ashland Global shareholder to the extent of that Ashland Global shareholder's pro rata share of Ashland Global's current and accumulated earnings and profits; (ii) a reduction in the Ashland Global shareholder's basis (but not below zero) in Ashland Global common stock to the extent the amount received exceeds the shareholder's share of Ashland Global's earnings and profits; and (iii) a taxable gain from the exchange of Ashland Global common stock to the extent the amount received exceeds the sum of the Ashland Global shareholder's share of Ashland Global's earnings and profits; and (iii) a taxable gain from the exchange of Ashland Global common stock to the extent the amount received exceeds the sum of the Ashland Global shareholder's share of Ashland Global's earnings and profits; and (iii) a taxable gain from the exchange of Ashland Global common stock to the extent the amount received exceeds the sum of the Ashland Global shareholder's share of Ashland Global's earnings and profits; and is in its Ashland Global common stock.
+In this case, each Ashland Global shareholder who receives Valvoline common stock in the Final Separation would generally be treated as receiving a distribution in an amount equal to the fair market value of the Valvoline common stock received, which would generally result in (i) a taxable dividend to the Ashland Global shareholder to the extent of that Ashland Global shareholder's pro rata share of Ashland Global's current and accumulated earnings and profits; (ii) a reduction in the Ashland Global shareholder's basis (but not below zero) in Ashland Global common stock to the extent the amount received exceeds the shareholder's share of Ashland Global's earnings and profits; and (iii) a taxable gain from the exchange of Ashland Global common stock to the extent the amount received exceeds the sum of the Ashland Global shareholder's share of Ashland Global's earnings and profits and the Ashland Global shareholder's basis in its Ashland Global common stock.